Jeremie-Beucler/PCBS_spider_bias/README.md

 I still have a lot to learn.
 For instance, I didn't used Expyriment in the most efficient way (I basically recoded the TouchScreenButtonBox as I didn't manage to use it whith a Canva object, and I didn't use the *"move"* function to move the stimuli).
 Also, my code could have shorter and clearer.

-In the future, I would like to start using *R* for making statistics and get familiarized with Matlab.
-I also intend to deepen my knowledge in Python (finishing Automatetheboringstuff would be a good start).
+In the future, I would like to start using *R* for statistics and get familiarized with Matlab.
+I also intend to deepen my knowledge in Python - finishing Automatetheboringstuff would be a good start.